signalfx/apmworkshop/apm/java/README.md

 `source install-java-otel.sh`

-#### Step #3 Set up environment and run the Java example with OKHTTP requests
+#### Step #3 Run the Java example with OKHTTP requests

 ```
-source setup-otel-apm-env.sh
 source run-client.sh
 ```
+Environment variables are passed as system properties.

-You will see requests printed to the window
+You will see requests printed to the window.

 #### Step #4 Traces / services will now be viewable in the APM dashboard